merkle-open/gondel/.github/issue_template.md

 <!--
 If possible, provide a simple demo.
 Your issue will be processed faster if we can run your code and it doesn't have dependencies other than gondel.
 Paste the link to your example below.
-This Stackblitz (https://stackblitz.com/fork/gondel) could be a good starting point.
+This Codesandbox (https://codesandbox.io/s/github/namics/gondel/tree/master/examples/hello-world) could be a good starting point.
 -->